Oviduct

-The oviduct in mammals, is the passageway from an ovary.
-In human females this is more usually known as the Fallopian tube or uterine tube.
+The oviduct in vertebrates is the passageway from an ovary.
+In human females, this is more usually known as the fallopian tube.
 The eggs travel along the oviduct.
 These eggs will either be fertilized by spermatozoa to become a zygote, or will degenerate in the body.
 Normally, these are paired structures, but in birds and some cartilaginous fishes, one or the other side fails to develop (together with the corresponding ovary), and only one functional oviduct can be found.

 Except in teleosts, the oviduct is not directly in contact with the ovary.
 Instead, the most anterior portion ends in a funnel-shaped structure called the infundibulum, which collects eggs as they are released by the ovary into the body cavity.

 The only female vertebrates to lack oviducts are the jawless fishes.
 In these species, the single fused ovary releases eggs directly into the body cavity.
 The fish eventually extrudes the eggs through a small genital pore towards the rear of the body.